 Vision: Create an equal and respectful social environment for the community challenged by illness.

-Mission: Through developing communities, establishing platforms, and cooperating with multiple resources and actors to solve urgent matters faced by the rare disease community.
+Mission: By focusing on the development and empowerment of communities, through establishing platforms and cooperating with multiple resources and actors, to solve urgent matters faced by the rare disease community.

 Slogan: Born to Challenge